FreeshardBase/documentation/docs/developer_docs/lifecycle.md

 ## Start

-The Portal's reverse proxy forwards all http traffic to your app and takes care of e.g. authentication.
+The Portal's reverse proxy forwards all http traffic to your app and takes care of authentication and other concerns.
-It is described in detail under [Routing and Access Control](routing_and_ac.md).
+This is described in detail under [Routing and Access Control](routing_and_ac.md).
-One of its tasks is to inform the Portal core software of traffic to an app such that the app can be started if it is not running.
+One of its tasks is to inform the Portal core of incoming traffic to an app such that the app can be started if it is not running.
 Since the container was created during installation, only the `docker start` command is issued.